top of page

 • Who is Martha Welch?

-There are 28 pages of Lawrence, Pennsylvania census records in 1850 with about 40 names per page.
-Trying to process all of that data involves a lot of painstaking efforts, OR you can data mine the genealogy recordset.
+There are 28 pages of Lawrence, Pennsylvania census records in 1850, with about 40 names per page.
+Processing all of that data involves a lot of painstaking effort, OR you can data mine the genealogy record set.

 Watch this video to learn how to create a Data Miner recipe to extract this information on FamilySearch.
 You can apply the same principles to each genealogy website you need to investigate.